xan105/InputFusion/README.md

 #### `GAMEPAD_SDL_EXIT=HOOK`

+Enable kernel32!ExitProcess hooking / detouring.

 Because SDL is not running in the main thread and the game has no knowlegde of it.
-The provided SDL `SDL_EVENT_QUIT` event is not enough to properly close SDL, to try to do so when the game exits, one solution is to subclass window procedure to intercept the events `WM_CLOSE` and/or `WM_DESTROY`.
+The provided SDL `SDL_EVENT_QUIT` event is not enough to properly close SDL.

-This is currently hidden behind an env var flag because a lot of mods and other 3rd party tool also like to subclass window procedure to modify or add functionnality (eg: hiding mouse cursor, disable input on focus lost, ...).
-This can have unexpected behavior or conflicts if the chain of window procedures is broken.

 Not properly closing SDL can result in leaks and the inability to reset LEDs status.